 Vendors shall be honest and conduct themselves at all times in a courteous and business-like manner.
 Rude, abusive, offensive or disruptive conduct will not be permitted.
-To maintain a positive atmosphere, vendors must bring concerns about the market to the Market Manager, NOT to customers or other vendors.
 No loud hawking, shouting or barking is allowed.
 This is defined as selling one's wares in an aggressive manner, such as calling out to a shopper as they pass by one's stall or standing outside the stall to attract customers.
 Vendors are responsible for the actions of their employees.